NuxiNL/cloudlibc/README.md

 * **Lack of valid use cases in a cluster/cloud computing environment.** <br/>
-  Though it is perfectly fine to run CloudABI processes from a command-line interface,the primary use case remains running services.
+  Though it is perfectly fine to run CloudABI processes from a command-line interface, the primary use case remains running services.
   This means that certain programming interfaces have been omitted entirely (`<termios.h>`, `stdin`, `stdout`).